 - In the Bucket name field, type the name of the Amazon S3 bucket in which to store the logs.

-In the Secret key field, type the secret key associated with the IAM user you created in your AWS account specifically for Fastly.
+- If you select User Credentials, enter the access key and secret key associated with the IAM user you created in your AWS account specifically for Fastly.
 See Amazon's documentation on security credentials for more information.